-- Video format: Select the encoding format to use in the live view. - Client stream information: Turn on to show dynamic information about the video stream used by the browser that shows the live video stream.
+shows the live video stream.
 The bitrate information differs from the information shown in a text overlay, because of different information sources.
 The bitrate in the client stream information is the bitrate of the last second, and it comes from the encoding driver of the device.
 The bitrate in the overlay is the average bitrate of the last 5 seconds, and it comes from the browser.
-Both values cover only the raw video stream and not the additional bandwidth generated when it's transported over the network through UDP/TCP/HTTP. - Adaptive stream: Turn on to adapt the image resolution to the viewing client's actual display resolution, to improve the user experience and help prevent a possible overload of the client's hardware.
+Both values cover only the raw video stream and not the additional bandwidth

+Adaptive stream: Turn on to adapt the image resolution to the viewing client's actual display resolution, to increase the user experience and help prevent a possible overload of the client's hardware.
 The adaptive stream is only applied when you view the live video stream in the web interface in a browser.
 When adaptive stream is turned on, the maximum frame rate is 30 fps.
-If you take a snapshot while adaptive stream is turned on, it will use the image resolution selected by the adaptive stream.
+If you take a snapshot while adaptive stream is turned on, it will use the image to hide it.

+resolution selected by the adaptive stream.